 Self-guided visits can be booked in their own right or combined with a workshop session.
 Visit slots last for one hour, must be booked in advance and are offered subject to availability of our spaces.

-New self-guided supporting resources will be available onsite from late September onwards to support and enrich your visit.
+New self-guided supporting resources are available onsite to support and enrich your visit.

 What you can expect to see during a self-guided visit

 The British Library is a thriving hub of activity every day, with visitors coming for a huge range of purposes such as to research new ideas, revise for exams, meet with friends or find inspiration in our exhibitions and from the building itself.
 We believe that seeing this busy space in action is a valuable part of any visit for a group of learners.

 Your learners will gain an appreciation of the Library’s building and architecture, both inside and out.
 They can see the seven-story King’s Library Tower that runs through the centre of the building, wonder where all the books are kept and view a myriad of art and sculpture dotted around the public spaces.

 During your visit, take time to see some of the Library’s most precious items on display in the Treasures Gallery.
 The gallery houses a wealth of beautiful illuminated manuscripts, maps and music; an abundance of sacred texts; important historical documents such as the Magna Carta with rare and ornate books and objects such as Jane Austen’s writing desk, as well as sound recordings and much more.
 There are also two temporary displays in the Treasures Gallery for your learners to see.

 Sacred Laos in Photographs: The Monks' Gaze 1 November 2019 – 9 February 2020

 Discover the daily rites and rituals at the World Heritage Site of Luang Prabang situated along the Mekong River.
 These photographs, often taken by monks and housed within monasteries, depict day-to-day life for both the monastic and lay communities.